capital-G/supercollider-wiki/[WIP]-Developer-info-(DEVELOPING.md).md

 New UGens should meet the following standards:

+- **General software quality concerns:**
   - UGens in core should never break backward compatibility.
+  - UGens should be fully documented, with a clear explanation of what it does and an appropriate collection of examples.
+Be sure to document which UGen inputs are modulatable at which rates.
+  - UGens should be efficient.
+SuperCollider takes pride in being easy on the CPU, and UGens should help support that reputation.
   - The UGen should be deemed useful enough to the general SC user base.
+  - Each UGen should be in a separate C++ source file (or multiple source files if it's really that long).
+  - Don't leave any unnecessary print statements lying around.
+- **Safety:**
+  - Check input rates in the sclang class.
+  - Any calls to `RTAlloc` should be protected from `RTAlloc` returning a null pointer.
+This usually happens when there isn't enough real-time memory left, and results in a **server crash** if unprotected.
   - The Ctor sample should be initialized.
 If this is not done, very nasty bugs can occur.
-- Any calls to `RTAlloc` should be protected from `RTAlloc` returning a null pointer.
-This usually happens when there isn't enough real-time memory left, and results in a server crash if unprotected.
   - Zap dangerous values (subnormals, infinities, nans) in feedback loops to 0.
 SC provides a `zapgremlins` function that does this for you.
-- Don't leave any unnecessary print statements lying around.
+- **Utility:**
+  - UGens should have both `.ar` and `.kr` methods if applicable.
   - Sample rate and block size independence should be maintained if applicable.
 For example, audio UGens shouldn't sound radically different if the sample rate is increased.
   - For audio UGens, control-rate inputs should be interpolated if applicable.
+  - Don't arbitrarily make certain inputs nonmodulatable just for programming convenience -- carefully anticipate what's worth modulating.
+Either way, don't forget to document it.
+- **Deprecated features:**
   - Don't use `mul` and `add` arguments.
 These were originally introduced for efficiency, but now `Foo.ar * 2 + 1` gets optimized into a `MulAdd`.
-- UGens should have both `.ar` and `.kr` methods if applicable.
   - Don't use a `doneAction` argument.
 Set the done flag instead.
-- UGens should be efficient.
-SuperCollider takes pride in being easy on the CPU, and UGens should help support that reputation.

 Tools
 =====